 A total of eleven models are generated - 10 for specific spending categories namely, grocery, food outlets, entertainment, department stores, specialty stores, hardware, appliance stores, pharmacy, bookstores and other services and one for aggregate or spending.
 Models generated that predict spending in specialty store, appliance store and pharmacy have income only as a predictor.
 Models that predict spending in department store and other services have two predictors, namely, income and fashion-conscious decision style.
 Spending in bookstore is predicted by income and recreation-conscious decision style.
-Spending in hardware is predicted by income, and recreation-conscious decision style as predictors.
+Spending in hardware is predicted by income and brand-conscious decision style.
+Spending for entertainmenthave income, fashion-conscious decision style and recreation-conscious decision style as predictors.
 Spending for food is predicted by income, household size and physical surrounding situational dimension.
 Spending for grocery is predicted by income, household size and confused by over-choice decision-making style.
-The aggregate or total spending by households has income, household size and task definition situational dimension as predictors.
+The aggregate or total spending by households have income, household size and task definition situational dimension as predictors.